Museum, research and heritage centre for the Crediton area.

 Usually open from late April to October (check the Whats On entry for details), the museum attracts over 1,500 visitors a year.
 It provides a focal point for local people and visitors to learn about the history of Crediton and surrounding villages and to share memories of life in the town.
 Our exhibitions are usually based on local themes and use the society's archive of documents and photographs.
 A major attraction is a remarkably accurate model of the High Street immediately before the Great Fire of 1743.
 Recent additions include objects found during archaeological excavations in the town.
 In addition to featuring the general history of the area, each year a themed display is included.

 Research facilities are available for family history along with interactive display units and interpretation boards.

 We also have a small shop which sells local history publications and old postcards of local scenes.

 The museum is run by volunteers.
 No admission charge is made but donations towards our running costs are most welcome!

 Telephone: 01363 773919 (but please see below)

-Opening hours: Please note that there is no public access to the museum during the Covid-19 restrictions, and the above telephone is very unlikely to be answered.
+Opening hours: The above telephone is only manned when the museum is open.
 If telephone contact is important for you, use 01363 774441, but please respect the fact that this is a committee member's private home number.